serokell/blog-posts/typescript-for-haskellers/article.md

 A lot of things were omitted, and others may require more detailed research from you.
 To help you with that, we have tried to provide links to external materials.
 TypeScript also contains different concepts not only from Haskell but also from other languages and programming paradigms.
-So, feel free to study those and use them with the already received knowledge.
+So, feel free to study those as well and use them with the already received knowledge.
 Nevertheless, this article may help you understand what kind of things you can do with types in TypeScript.

 Hopefully, you can use things you learned here, develop your own solutions based on them, and dive into the extraordinary world of TypeScript.